robinrakibul/Blood-Donation-Management-System-Using-Django/README.md

-Run 'pip install -r requirements.txt' to install all pip packages. run 'python manage.py migrate'. run 'python manage.py runserver'.
+Run 'pip install -r requirements.txt' to install all pip packages. run 'python manage.py migrate'. run 'python manage.py runserver'. create database named 'blooddonation' and import the sql file.
 The development server will be availabe at http://127.0.0.1:8000/